News bites: tastiest morsels of the week

 More wine and cheese?
 Yes, please

 The study found that cheese is, by far, the most protective food against age-related cognitive decline, even late in life.
-But the fun doesn’t end there.
+But the good news doesn’t end there.
 Daily consumption of alcohol (in moderation), particularly red wine, is linked to improved cognitive function.
-We don’t know about you guys, but we reckon we’re all set to be freaking geniuses come 2050.
+We don’t know about you, but we reckon we’re all set to be freaking geniuses come 2050.

 On the wagon in 2021?